-- As-patterns are missing

-- Case expressions are missing

-- Currently, there are no infix constructors except for ":", the predefined list constructor.
+• Currently, there are no infix constructors except for ":", the predefined list constructor.
 They will be added later, although they are already used in concrete example programs.

 C.1 Lexicon

 The case of identifiers matters, i.e., "abc" differs from "Abc".
 There are four case modes selectable at compilation time: